slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On career

 <!--
-> *"Work for companies you would invest in and invest in companies you would work for."  -- morganhousel@x*
++ naval@x -- Be a creator and you won’t have to worry about jobs, careers, and AI.
++ naval@x -- If they can train you to do it, they can train a machine to do it.
+- "estava a perder o controlo da minha carreira"  -- vertonghen
 > *"Better to have average IQ and know one little tiny niche very well than be a generalist know-it-all genius"  -- realestatetrent@x*
 > *"Don’t be irreplaceable, if you can’t be replaced, you can’t be promoted.*
-> *"Work in isolation, collaborate in person."  -- maximecperoumal@x*
-- "estava a perder o controlo da minha carreira"  -- vertonghen
 > *"Every job will be automated until four remain: engineer, entrepreneur, investor, artist." -- Sahil Lavingia*
 > *"How did people come to believe that if everyone went to college we could all just get jobs sending each other emails and someone else (who?) would maintain all physical elements of modern society?
 It sounds so dumb when you say it explicitly."  -- empty_america@x*
 > *"My dad sat me down once and said: “There are only two jobs in the world: building or selling.
 If you’re not doing one of those, you’re just an expense.” still think about this."  -- rmcentush@x*

-- if you don’t take risks, you’ll work for someone who does.
-- If you’re gonna do sales, sell something expensive.
-- Why do mediocre graphic designers feel like they have some kind of human right to have their existence subsidized by consumers.
+> *"Work for companies you would invest in and invest in companies you would work for."  -- morganhousel@x*
+> *"Work in isolation, collaborate in person."  -- maximecperoumal@x*

+- "Don’t try to be original.
+Be simple.
+Be good technically, and if there is something in you, it will come out."
+- 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
+- behaviour economist: dar bonus no inicio do ano e tira-lo no fim do ano se as coisas correrem mal!
+- doing things you enjoy / doing things you’re good at / doing things other people want
+- hj ha muito mais pessoas q fazem o q gosta do q dantes devido ao digital: creative economy
+- If it drains you, it’s not for you.
+Always remember that.
 - If you can’t find 4 hours a day to work on your own projects.
 You’ll end up working 8 for someone else for a lot less.
 That is the reality.
-- If it drains you, it’s not for you.
-Always remember that.
+- if you don’t take risks, you’ll work for someone who does.
+- If you’re gonna do sales, sell something expensive.
+- i’m really good in thsi game so i showld keep playaing vs i’m really good in thsi game so i showld stop playaing
+- nobody ever gets credit for fixing problems that never happened
+- recruiting better than hiring: find a place where you can do a good job«- look at situations as systems. i help to create systems.
+- remote killed HR
+- The classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad.
 - The “40 hour work week” is a lie.
 It doesn’t account for: • Getting ready • Commuting • Your “lunch break” • Commuting again • Stressing after the day is over 60 hours of indebted time for 40 hours of pay.
-- "Don’t try to be original.
-Be simple.
-Be good technically, and if there is something in you, it will come out."
-- i’m really good in thsi game so i showld keep playaing vs i’m really good in thsi game so i showld stop playaing
-- behaviour economist: dar bonus no inicio do ano e tira-lo no fim do ano se as coisas correrem mal!
-- remote killed HR
-- hj ha muito mais pessoas q fazem o q gosta do q dantes devido ao digital: creative economy
+- trabalhar de porta aberta vs trabalhar à porta fechada
+- trade-able skills: skills you already have that you can charge for. find your unique secret sauce and NAME it. you need to get people attention
 - volunteer for assignments / becoming the go to guy for some questions
-- trabalhar de porta aberta vs trabalhar à porta fechada
+- Why do mediocre graphic designers feel like they have some kind of human right to have their existence subsidized by consumers.
 - Working hard for something we don’t care about is called stress; working hard for something we love is called passion.
-- trade-able skills: skills you already have that you can charge for. find your unique secret sauce and NAME it. you need to get people attention
-- recruiting better than hiring: find a place where you can do a good job«- look at situations as systems. i help to create systems.
-- 100% time -> 100% results | 20% time -> 80%results | So: 100% on one thing = 80% on 5 things!
-- The classics: deliberately being 3 years behind on the latest technologies is a really good way to stay employable without driving yourself mad.
-- doing things you enjoy / doing things you’re good at / doing things other people want
-- nobody ever gets credit for fixing problems that never happened -->
+-->

 > *"Look for the job that you would take if you didn’t need a job."